BYU-PRISM/GEKKO/gekko/gui_notes.md

 # Notes on Gekko Gui development

 ## Questions
+- With the Vue app:
+  - Would you like to have the whole dev project stored in the Gekko project or just the built version?
+    - We could split it out to a different repo and then just include the built files
 - What about if someone is running more than one gekko app at a time?
   - `options.json` and `results.json` keep getting overwritten by each other